works

 Mari Katayama

-I always took great care of these objects and was against selling them precisely because I felt that they are not mine.
-But as my exhibitions grew in scale and I became busier, I had to acknowledge that I won’t be able to care for them if I kept them with me any longer.
+I always took great care of my object works precisely because I felt that they are not mine.
+But as my exhibitions grew in scale and I became busier, I had to acknowledge that I wouldn’t be able to care for them if I kept them with me any longer.
 I wanted them to be somewhere where they would be treated well.
-In the end, I decided to give all the objects I made during my early period, when I still pretended to be nondisabled, to a museum.
+And so it was decided to make them part of the public museum collection.

 “possession” ステートメント